riccbru/SPARX99/README.md

 Lastly I programmed Arduino with anemometer.ino file and made sure it was all running!

 Once got the samples I exported database rows in a csv file.
-I then created a DataFrame in Pandas to understand the data (check python file).
+I then created a DataFrame in Pandas to understand the data (check dataframe.py).